The types and uses of eSignatures

 While basic electronic signatures have their place, an increasing number of businesses have ensured that their eSignature platform allows for the capture of qualified electronic signatures.
 Qualified eSignatures provide the strongest legal evidence in case of a dispute over a digital transaction, and can help protect both consumers and corporations from identity theft and other forms of fraud.

-For companies in the insurance and banking industry, EasySend provides an end-to-end digital experience solution, complete with qualified, legally binding eSignatures.
-Whether it’s the issuance of a new policy, the setup of an account, or any other electronic transaction, EasySend makes it easy, intuitive, and secure.
-If you’d like to learn more, reach out to us today.
+For companies in the insurance and banking industry, EasySend's signature tool provides a qualified, legally binding solution for a wide range of eSignature needs.
+Whether it's the issuance of a new policy, the setup of an account, or any other electronic transaction, EasySend makes it easy, intuitive, and secure.
+If you would like to learn more about our no-code platform, schedule a demo with us today!